-If you have found this site, chances are you are looking for wiring diagrams.
+If you have found this site, chances are you are looking for heat pump wiring diagrams.
 Wiring diagrams are always published by the manufacturer and so the best source to get them is from the manufacturer.
-Usually they come with the owner's manual, but always should be attached to the door of the electrical panel.
+Usually they come with the owner's manual, but generally should be attached to the door of the electrical panel.

 Below are some sample wiring diagrams from a few common manufacturers.

 Most heat pump wiring diagrams follow the same concept.
 So if you are looking to understand the concepts, the Goodman wiring diagram is a good place to start.

 Heat pump wiring is subdivided into two sections: